-Driving in Albania was one of the things we were most concerned about before visiting the country.
+Driving in Albania was one of the things we were most concerned about before following our 10 day itinerary in Albania.
 After all, according to the UK’s Foreign Office: “Deaths from road traffic accidents are amongst the highest in Europe.”
 We had also heard a few horror stories about the condition of the roads and other people’s driving.

 However, I’ll begin by saying that it was not as bad as we feared.
 Although, having said that, there are definitely a few hazards to watch out for and I would suggest that only confident drivers take to the roads!

 First things first, in order to hire a car in Albania you must:

 - Be 18 or over